Thewbi/neorv32/README.md

 One important output file is the .elf file. .elf stands for executable and linkable format.
-.elf files may contain executable applications and also libraries that can be linked to become part of applications. .elf is used by linux to transfer machine code from the harddrive into RAM for execution in a new process.
+.elf files may contain executable applications and also libraries that can be linked to become part of applications. .elf is used by Linux to transfer machine code from the harddrive into RAM for execution in a new process.
+The respective file format on windows would be the PE file format.
+The GCC toolchain cannot create PE files.

 NEORV32 does not use the .elf file but the cross compile toolchain contains the objdump tool which extracts RISC-V assembly code from the .elf file.
 This is important